Air Koryo: Destinations

-Scheduled services are only operated from Pyongyang to Beijing, Chongjin, Macau, Samjiyon, Shenyang, and Vladivostok; additional destinations not listed on their website but showing up elsewhere as charters or seasonal charter services are also included.
+Scheduled international services are only operated from Pyongyang to Beijing, Shenyang, and Vladivostok; additional destinations not listed on their website, but showing up elsewhere as charters or seasonal charter services are also included.

 The first regular charter flights between North Korea and South Korea began in 2003.
 The first Air Koryo flight operated by a Tu-154 touched down at Seoul's Incheon International Airport.
 Air Koryo operated 40 return services to Seoul, along with flights into Yangyang and Busan in South Korea.
 Inter-Korean charters from Hamhung's Sondok Airport to Yangyang International in South Korea began in 2002.
 Currently, there are no inter-Korean flights, due to laws in both countries.
-In 2014, Air Koryo operated a series of services to Seoul Incheon International Airport with Tu-204 and An-148 aircraft for the Asian Games.
+In 2014, Air Koryo operated a series of services to Seoul Incheon International Airport with Tu-204 and An-148 aircraft for the 2014 Asian Games held in Incheon.

 Air Koryo operated an airline interline partnership with Aeroflot (SkyTeam) on services radiating from Vladivostok and Pyongyang until 2017 when it was forced to close the agreement due to newly imposed sanctions.

 Fleet

 Current fleet

-Air Koryo operates the following fleet :
+As of August 2025, Air Koryo operates the following fleet for international routes:

+Historic, domestic routes fleet and unknown status

+Air Koryo may have been planning to add either a Ilyushin Il-86 or Ilyushin Il-96 to its fleet, according to a 1993 timetable.

 Tupolev Tu-204

 The first Tupolev Tu-204-300 for Air Koryo was officially handed over to the carrier on 27 December 2007, and was ferried from Ulyanovsk to Pyongyang.
 It has been fitted out with 16 business class seats and the remaining 150 seats are economy.
 The Tu-204 aircraft are currently scheduled on all international flights out of Pyongyang.
-With the arrival of the new aircraft, a new seasonal route to Singapore was introduced and the resumption of the Pyongyang-Bangkok route commenced in 2008.
+With the arrival of the new aircraft, a new seasonal route to Singapore was introduced and the Pyongyang-Bangkok route was resumed in 2008.
 Its first revenue-earning flight was made on 8 May 2008.
 Air Koryo operates another version of the Tu-204 jet, a Tu-204-100B, which they took delivery of on 4 March 2010.
 The Tu-204-300 is a shortened version of the Tu-204-100B.
 It started operating scheduled services on 5 March 2010.
 On 30 March 2010, the two Tupolev Tu-204 have been given the rights to operate into the European Union.
 The two Tu-204 remain the only planes the airline is allowed to operate on services to the EU.